khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 Münch, T. A., Da Silveira, R. A., Siegert, S., Viney, T. J., Awatramani, G. B., & Roska, B. (2009).
 Approach sensitivity in the retina processed by a multifunctional neural circuit. *Nature neuroscience*, *12*(10), 1308.

+Ng, A., Jordan, M., and Weiss, Y. (2002).
+On spectral clustering: analysis and an algorithm.
+In T. Dietterich, S. Becker, and Z. Ghahramani (Eds.), Advances in Neural Information Processing Systems 14 (pp. 849 – 856).
+MIT Press.

 Pereira, A. G., & Moita, M. A. (2016).
 Is there anybody out there?
 Neural circuits of threat detection in vertebrates. *Current opinion in neurobiology*, *41*, 179-187.

 Pietri, T., Romano, S. A., Pérez-Schuster, V., Boulanger-Weill, J., Candat, V., & Sumbre, G. (2017).
 The emergence of the spatial structure of tectal spontaneous activity is independent of visual inputs. *Cell reports*, *19*(5), 939-948.

+Reichardt, J., & Bornholdt, S. (2006).
+Statistical mechanics of community detection. *Physical Review E*, *74*(1), 016110.

 Rubinov, M., & Sporns, O. (2010).
 Complex network measures of brain connectivity: uses and interpretations. *Neuroimage*, *52*(3), 1059-1069.